 OSAT-AA Meetings are suspended until further notice.
 We will monitor COVID-19 conditions and developments for review and assessment will be ongoing to determine when these meetings will resume.
 Please note that the opening to hiking on DNR lands such as Tiger Mountain on May 5 does NOT ALLOW FOR RESUMPTION OF MEETINGS such as ours.
 If you would like to prepare and watch as locations start to reopen, WTA has a sidebar on this web page which is an excellent source.

-In the meantime, ZOOM online meetings are set up through the end of MAY for all three meetings.
+In the meantime, ZOOM online meetings are set up to continue at least until King County is approved for reopening Phase 3 (gatherings of up to 50 people) for all three meetings.
 Due to a "zoom-bombing" incident at one of our meetings, you must now click here for links for the meetings which are now on an OSAT-members-only page.
 Furthermore, the Zoom capability of a "waiting room" has been implemented to assure attendees are known members or otherwise safe attendees.
 If you are a member of AA but not a member of OSAT, and would like to join one of these meetings, please contact Rick S for access.

 During this time, continued support of AA in accordance with the Seventh Tradition is important.
 As we are not collecting in the meeting circles, please consider a direct donation via these links to Eastside Intergroup, Seattle Intergroup, or National AA, and/or keep your regular weekly donation in a baggie to share when we are able to get together once again.
 If you would like to send a check, here are the addresses:

 5507 6th Ave S,